Hyperhidrosis: treating excessive sweating

 • rheumatoid arthritis.

-Generalised hyperhidrosis affects the whole body and is usually secondary to an underlying cause, such as:
+Generalised excessive sweating hyperhidrosis affects the whole body and is usually secondary to an underlying cause, such as:

 • anxiety